featureform/featureform/docs/quickstart-gcp.md

 transactions = bigquery.register_table(
     name="transactions",
     description="Fraud Dataset From Kaggle",
-    table="Transactions", # This is the table's name in Postgres )
+    table="Transactions", # This is the table's name in BigQuery )
 ```
 {% endcode %}